An almost sure KPZ relation for SLE and Brownian motion: Introduction

 We will now provide a brief review of Liouville quantum gravity and the peanosphere construction which will be necessary to understand our main result below.
 Suppose that $h$ is an instance of the Gaussian free field (GFF) on a planar domain $D$ and $\gamma \in (0,2)$.
 The $\gamma$-Liouville quantum gravity (LQG) surface associated with $h$ formally corresponds to the surface with Riemannian metric

 where $z = x + iy = (x,y)$ and $dx^2 + dy^2$ denotes the Euclidean metric on $D$.
 This expression does not make literal sense because $h$ takes values in the space of distributions and does not take values at points.
 The area measure $\mu_h$ associated with~\eqref{eqn::lqg_metric} has been made sense of using a regularization procedure (see e.g., \cite{shef-kpz}), namely by taking $e^{\gamma h(z)} dz$ to be the weak limit as $\epsilon \to 0$ of $\epsilon^{\gamma^2/2} e^{\gamma h_\epsilon(z)} dz$, where $h_\epsilon(z)$ is the average of $h$ on the circle $\partial B_\ep(z)$.
 One can similarly define a length measure $\nu_h$ by taking it to be the weak limit as $\epsilon \to 0$ of $\epsilon^{\gamma^2/4} e^{\gamma h_\epsilon(z)/2} dz$.
 We refer to $\mu_h$ (resp.\ $\nu_h$) as the quantum area (resp.\ boundary length) measure associated with $h$.
 Quantum boundary lengths are well-defined for piecewise linear segments \cite{shef-kpz}, their conformal images, and $\SLE$ type curves for $\kappa = \gamma^2$ \cite{shef-zipper}.
-The metric space structure associated with~\eqref{eqn::lqg_metric} has also been recently constructed in \cite{tbm-characterization,lqg-tbm1,lqg-tbm2,lqg-tbm3,sphere-constructions} in the special case that $\gamma = \sqrt{8/3}$, in which case it is isometric to the Brownian map \cite{miermont-brownian-map,legall-uniqueness}.
-It remains an open question to construct the metric space structure for $\gamma \neq \sqrt{8/3}$.
+The metric space structure associated with~\eqref{eqn::lqg_metric} was constructed in \cite{tbm-characterization,lqg-tbm1,lqg-tbm2,lqg-tbm3,sphere-constructions} in the special case that $\gamma = \sqrt{8/3}$, in which case it is isometric to the Brownian map \cite{miermont-brownian-map,legall-uniqueness}.
+The metric space structure for general $\gamma \in (0,2)$ was recently constructed in~\cite{gm-uniqueness} (several years after this paper first appeared on the arXiv).